-A Master's Degree is welcome, and many past Fellows have had a Master’s Degree, but it is not a requirement of the program.
-The minimum requirement of the program is that the undergraduate degree was earned within the past 5 years, between May 1, 2013 and June 30, 2018.
+A Master's Degree is welcome, and many past Fellows have had Master’s Degrees, but it is not a requirement of the program.
+The minimum requirement of the program is that an undergraduate degree was earned within the past 5 years, between May 1, 2019 to June 30, 2024.

 What if my undergraduate degree is not from an American institution?

 Your undergraduate degree must have been earned from an accredited school.
 If it is not an American institution or from an accredited school, your degree may still be acceptable.
-Please see the following information about verification of education requirements: http://sfdhr.org/how-verify-education-requirements
+Please see the following information about verification of education requirements: How to Verify Education Requirements.

 I never had a full time job before - am I qualified?

 Prior work experience is not required.
-Cohorts have a diverse of experiences in and out of the classroom.
-For many Fellows, this program was their first full-time work experience.
+Cohorts have a diversity of experiences in and out of the classroom.
+For many past Fellows, this program was their first full-time work experience.
 The program is designed for recent college graduates with less than five years of professional experience.

-I am not from and/or do not live in the San Francisco area.
-Am I still welcome to apply?
+May I apply if I am not from and/or do not live in San Francisco/Bay Area?

 Yes, you are welcome to apply even if you are not from here or do not live here now.
 We encourage individuals who have a meaningful connection to the San Francisco Bay Area and have an interest in a long-term career with the City and County of San Francisco.